-- Marcaine was injected prior to closing your incision and will have worn off within ten hours.
-This helps for "incisional" pain only. - You will be provided a prescription for the oral pain medication that works for you, which may be obtained on the way home from the hospital. - Your pain medication may contain an ingredient called acetaminophen or APAP.
+- You will be provided prescription(s) for the oral pain medication that works for you, which may be obtained on the way home from the hospital. - Your pain medication may contain an ingredient called acetaminophen or APAP.
 That is the generic name for Tylenol.
 Do not exceed 4,000 mg of acetaminophen in a 24-hour period.
-Excessive use of Tylenol can cause liver damage. - After your surgery, do not take non-steroidal medications, such as, Motrin, Aleve, asprin, ibuprofen, Relafen, Indocin and Naprosyn for three to six months, unless approved by your physician.
+Excessive use of Tylenol can cause liver damage. - After your surgery, do not take non-steroidal medications, such as, Motrin, Aleve, ibuprofen, Relafen, Indocin and Naprosyn for three months, unless approved by your physician.
 These medications inhibit bone fusion healing.